remotesynth/certifiedfreshevents/content/events/the-jam-2021.md

  Apply Now
 </a>

+## Schedule {#schedule}

+TheJam.dev will feature 2 full days of sessions in a single track format.
+We're still working to finalize our schedule.
+Check back again soon.

+{{< conf-schedule >}}
 ## Code of Conduct {#coc}

 Attendees of TheJam.dev are expected to abide by the [Certified Fresh Events code of conduct](/conduct).
 If you encounter any violations, please contact an event support staff person on-site, email [brian@certifiedfreshevents.com](mailto:brian@certifiedfreshevents.com) or call (857) 919-7630.